-So with no road, you need another option.
+So with swamps and no road, you need a different option.

-Yes you can, but there are myriad reasons to avoid it.
+Yes you can, but there are a whole lot of reasons to avoid it.
 Darien Gap has not been called the most dangerous place in the Western Hemisphere for nothing.
 Let's start with these reasons:

 - Treacherous jungle

 - Impenetrable swamps